whatisnuclear/website/reactor-history.md

 On the downside, many liquid metals are chemically reactive with water, air, and concrete, and the complications related to inerting the environment and dealing with leaks and fires would have to be weighed against the aforementioned benefits.
-Additionally, sodium becomes highly radioactive as it passed through a nuclear core.
+Additionally, sodium becomes highly radioactive as it passes through a nuclear core.
 The combination of radioactivity with chemical reactivity necessitates an additional intermediate heat transfer loop, especially when a metal-water steam generator is used.
-The extra loop comes expensive additional equipment: pumps, valves, instrumentation, controls, heaters, and piping.
+The extra loop comes with expensive additional equipment: pumps, valves, instrumentation, controls, heaters, and piping.

 North American Aviation contributed $2.5M to the $10M cost of research, development,